pudly/schmopera-hugo/content/articles/all-about-the-tafelmusik-baroque-summer-institute.md

 ---
-title: All about the Tafelmusik Baroque Summer Institute
+title: "All about the Tafelmusik Baroque Summer Institute"
 ---

 ## What did you find attractive about attending the Tafelmusik Summer Baroque Institute?